folio-org/folio-install/single-server.md

 ## Configure webserver to serve Stripes webpack

 Now that the webpack is built, proceed to configure the 'nginx' server.
-Remeber if building for `platform-complete` then set that in the `/vagrant/nginx-stripes.conf` file.
+Remember if building for `platform-complete` then set that in the `/vagrant/nginx-stripes.conf` file.

   * [Sample nginx configuration](nginx-stripes.conf)